yubinbai/leetcode/LRUcache/README.md

 3. when updating an existing node, delete and re-insert as head

 4. when adding a new node, remove oldest and add new node as head

+Node
+---
+This is implemente in Java as LinkedHashMap